top of page

 I would urge women to not suffer through this phase and open up and reach out for help not just for their physical symptoms but also for the mental ones.
 Also, women should start taking proactive care of their health post 35 onwards.

-Menopause should not be feared, it is a life stage
+Menopause should not be feared, it is a life stage.

 We need more brave, inspiring women like Juilee to get the conversation going about women's health.
 Let us know what you think in the comments below.